Mike Harris (businessman): The New Saints Football Club

 In 2005, Total Network Solutions famously hosted Champions League winners Liverpool in the qualifying round in the defence of their title.
 Harris sold Total Network Solutions to British Telecom and exited the business he co-founded.
-At the time, he was serving as both the Managing Director of TNS and chairman of the Welsh football club of the same name.
+At the time, he was serving as both the managing director of TNS and chairman of the Welsh football club of the same name.

 Shortly after the sale to British Telecom, Harris announced the football club would be moving to Oswestry in Shropshire, England after TNS merged with Oswestry Town Football Club a couple of seasons earlier.
 The team was given the new name, The New Saints, keeping the well-known abbreviation of TNS.
 Following the establishment of The New Saints in their new Oswestry home, the football club went through a period of unrivalled success.
 By 2023, TNS had won the Welsh Premier League 15 times in the previous 23 seasons, making them the most successful Welsh football team in modern history.
-As the team became more successful on the pitch, so did the club’s finances.
+As the team became more successful on the pitch, so did the club's finances.
 Harris grew the annual turnover from £40,000 to £2 million a year.

 Harris' success at TNS has meant he is often seen as a figurehead of Welsh football, and has been part of the talks for reforming the Welsh Premier League in recent years.

+On 22 July, 2026, Harris was charged by the Football Association of Wales with multiple disciplinary offences after he posted an AI generated video of topless women on his Twitter account.